exploratory-io/book/import/redshift.md

 You can quickly import data from your Amazon Redshift Database into Exploratory.

+Here is a [blog post](https://blog.exploratory.io/exploratory-data-analysis-for-amazon-redshift-with-r-dplyr-9a14441020eb#.aqcbfa6h8) introducing this support in detail.

 ## 1. Create a connection for Amazon Redshift database

 First, you want to create a connection for Amazon Redshift database.